MakhtoutMohamed/framework_injection_des_dependance/README.md

 ![](img/6.png)
 ![](img/7.png)

-## the commande to run locally for local anotation is:
+## the cmd to run locally for local annotations is:
 #### mvn clean install